How to use App Connect with HTTP

 as

 content-type: application/x-www-form-urlencoded, you need to provide a set of key-value pairs in the corresponding Body field.
-If you incorporate variables which were established earlier in the flow (by using the Variable node), and any of these variables contain an '&' character, the '&' character serves as a separator between key value pairs.
-This might lead to the flow producing an outcome that deviates from the expected response.For example, consider the setup:
+If you use the Variable node to incorporate variables that are established earlier in the flow, and any of these variables contain an ampersand (&), the ampersand serves as a separator between key-value pairs.
+This separator might lead to an unexpected result from the flow.For example, consider the following setup.- The header is set to

 colors=bluepets=dog&cat.

-The test considers the '&' character as a separator and the result is
+- The test considers the ampersand (&) as a separator and the result is

 "colors": "blue", "dog": "", "pets": "cat".

-Tip: To avoid using '&' character as a separator, you can use proper URL encoding for the "&" character.
-However, not all websites support this encoding method. -
+Tip: To avoid interpreting an ampersand as a separator, use proper URL encoding for the ampersand character.
+However, not all websites support this encoding method. - The header is set to

 Events and actions